-Homemade gifts add a wonderful personal touch to your holiday gift giving and will also help you stay in budget.
+Homemade gifts add a wonderful personal touch to your holiday gift-giving and will also help you stay on budget.
 You can try my DIY Pumpkin Pie Sugar Scrub if you really want to impress them!
 Here are some homemade gift ideas for you if you want to get ready for Christmas by making your own gifts.

 - DIY Dog Treat Cookie Jar: Perfect for the pet lover in your life.

 - Homemade Rose Milk Bath: For the new mom or stressed-out friend.

 - Make your own Sensual Massage Oil: Perfect for the love of your life!

 Choose a few charities and causes